+- Host Name/IP Address

+- Port

+- Proxy User

+Note Administrators should ensure that they enter the configured user name for proxy in the Proxy User field.

+· Proxy Password

-- Host Name/IP Address - Port - Note If you choose to use direct connection, then you must configure Domain Name System (DNS) on Cisco Emergency Responder that can resolve tools.cisco.com. - Note If you choose not to configure the domain and Domain Name System (DNS) on Cisco Emergency Responder, then you can select the transport gateway or proxy server.
-In such case, DNS that can resolve tools.cisco.com has to be configured on either of the proxy server. - Note If you choose not to use the DNS server in your deployment and not connect to the internet, then you can select the Cisco Smart Software Manager satellite with manual synchronization in disconnected mode. - Step 4 Check the Do not share my hostname or IP address with Cisco check box to allow the administrator to restrict the exchange of IP Address and hostname of the Cisco Emergency Responder during the registration and synchronization to Cisco Smart Software Manager or Cisco Smart Software Manager Satellite. - Note When the check box is selected, Cisco Emergency Responder will not share the IP Address or hostname information from being sent through registration and regular license compliance synchronization activities.
+Note If you choose to use direct connection, then you must configure Domain Name System (DNS) on Cisco Emergency Responder that can resolve tools.cisco.com.

+Note If you choose not to configure the domain and Domain Name System (DNS) on Cisco Emergency Responder, then you can select the transport gateway or proxy server.
+In such case, DNS that can resolve tools.cisco.com has to be configured on either of the proxy server.

+Note If you choose not to use the DNS server in your deployment and not connect to the internet, then you can select the Cisco Smart Software Manager satellite with manual synchronization in disconnected mode.

+Step 4 Check the Do not share my hostname or IP address with Cisco check box to allow the administrator to restrict the exchange of IP Address and hostname of the Cisco Emergency Responder during the registration and synchronization to Cisco Smart Software Manager or Cisco Smart Software Manager Satellite.

+Note When the check box is selected, Cisco Emergency Responder will not share the IP Address or hostname information from being sent through registration and regular license compliance synchronization activities.
 A unique identifier is generated for the Cisco Emergency Responder Product Instance and will need to be used for cross-referencing in Cisco Smart Software Manager.

-Step 5 Click Save.

-Register with Cisco Smart Software Manager, on page 10.
+Register with Cisco Smart Software Manager, on page 17.